Indigenous Applicant Pathway

 • Munsee-Delaware Nation, part of the Lūnaapéewak

-For more information about Indigenous communities in proximity to the University, please visit Western's Office of Indigenous Initiatives website.
+For more information, please visit Western's Office of Indigenous Initiatives website.

-Additionally, Western University is home to a growing Indigenous population with more than 500 Indigenous students.
+Western University is also home to a growing Indigenous student population, with more than 700 Indigenous students enrolled across the institution.

 Financial Resources and Supports

-There are several options and opportunities available to help defray the cost of your medical education:
+There are several options available to help defray the cost of your medical education:

 How to Apply

-As a demonstration of our commitment to help increase the number of First Nations, Métis, and Inuit physicians, Schulich Medicine designates five seats in each entering class for Indigenous students.
+To help increase the number of Indigenous physicians, Schulich Medicine designates five seats in each incoming class for Indigenous students applying through the Indigenous Applicant Pathway.

-Applicants who self-identify as Indigenous and who wish to be considered for one of the five designated seats must submit the following additional documents to OMSAS by the application deadline:
+To be considered for one of these seats, applicants must submit the following additional documents to OMSAS by the application deadline.

 Documentation includes but is not limited to:

-A personal statement in the form of a letter describing why you have applied through the Indigenous stream, including:
+A personal statement in the form of a letter describing:

-1. Your current and past experiences/involvement in the Indigenous community and the impact of these experiences/involvement.
+• Your current and past experiences/involvement in Indigenous communities and the impact of these experiences/involvement

-Letters of support from Indigenous communities or organizations attesting to your involvement in and connectedness to the community.
+Letters of support from Indigenous communities or organizations attesting to your involvement and/or contributions to the community.

 Consideration & Assessment

-Applications are assessed holistically based on GPA and MCAT scores, Confidential Assessment Forms, Abbreviated Autobiographical Sketch, Personal Statement, and Letters of Support from Indigenous communities or organizations as described above.
+Applications are assessed wholistically based on GPA and MCAT scores, Confidential Assessment Forms, Western Autobiographical Sketch, Personal Statement, and Letters of Support from Indigenous communities or organizations as described above.

 Only in exceptional circumstances will Indigenous applicants with a GPA of less than 3.30 or MCAT scores below 125 in each section be considered for a designated seat.
 Please visit the Admission Requirements webpage for detailed information.

-Schulich Medicine interviews are 45-minutes duration, structured and standardized.
-To ensure cultural safety, interviews are conducted by an interview panel consisting of an Indigenous physician, an Indigenous community member, and a current medical student.
+Schulich Medicine interviews are structured, standardized and conducted virtually by a 3-person panel that may include an Indigenous physician, an Indigenous community member, and a current medical student.

 Contact Us